-Standing up, he thought about his situation, he looked down at himself; at twelve he wore a dirty sweater, his hair lay uncombed and his fingernails were grubby.
+Standing up, he thought about his situation, he looked down at himself; at twelve he wore a dirty sweater, his hair lay uncombed, and his fingernails were grubby.
 It had been days since he had slept in a bed and he felt miserable.

 Rolling up the blanket, his only possession, Caleb tied it with a string.
-Marching up the slope to the highway he tried to jump the ditch at the edge of the road but his foot slipped back into the black mud at the bottom of the ditch.
-He narrowly avoided falling down and when he pulled his foot out of the muck, his shoe, held by the suction, came off.
+Marching up the slope to the highway he tried to jump the ditch at the edge of the road, but his foot slipped back into the black mud at the bottom of the ditch.
+He narrowly avoided falling down and when he pulled his foot out of the muck, but his shoe, held by the suction, came off.
 Cursing, he carefully reached down to find the muck covered shoe and slowly worked it loose.

-Scrambling up the bank, he picked a stick and started to scrape the smelly rotten black paste off of the shoe.
+Scrambling up the bank, he picked up a stick, and started to scrape the smelly rotten black paste off of the shoe.
 He had to scoop it out from the inside with his fingers.
 Satisfied that he had done the best he could, he slid the shoe back on his foot and stood up to look at the road.

 The road was devoid of traffic so he started to walk on the shoulder.
 He just wanted to dry out.
 Hearing a commotion in the woods; he turned to see a small deer bound out of the trees and across the road in a sheer panic.
 It passed right in front of him and in two hops it jumped the ditch and disappeared into the woods again.

 The source of the deer's panic appeared when a large dog came charging out of the woods and across the road.
-It suddenly stopped and stared at the boy, sniffing the air while keeping watch.
+It suddenly stopped and stared at the boy, sniffing the air while keeping steady watch.
 The boy realized he was face to face with the big wolf of his dream.
 The wolf snarled a warning at him, and then took off, continuing its chase of the deer.

 The boy started walking again.
 It didn't take long before an old pickup truck slowed down and stopped across the road from him.
 The short stocky driver had a bulbous nose, and well muscled arms.
 The man asked, "Where are you going."